Event Horizon (film): Plot

-Weir explains that the ship's drive opened a gateway to a hellish dimension outside the known universe, and that the Event Horizon has attained sentience.
-Miller decides to destroy it and orders an evacuation while Peters is lured to her death by a hallucination of her son.
-Weir, who has gouged out his own eyes and is possessed by the evil presence, destroys the Lewis and Clark and kills Smith.
-Weir then kills D.J. by vivisecting him and corners Starck on the bridge.
-Miller confronts Weir, who overpowers him and initiates a 10-minute countdown to activate the gravity drive and return to the other dimension.

-Cooper uses his space suit's oxygen supply to propel himself back to the ship and appears at the bridge window.
-Weir shoots at him, shattering the window, causing Weir to be sucked into space by the decompression.
+Miller immediately orders his crew to speed up their evacuation, ignoring Weir's vehement protests to the contrary.
+As she and Smith retrieve CO2 scrubbers from the Event Horizon, Peters is lured to her death by a hallucination of her son.
+Weir finds her body and is flung into a hallucination of his wife's suicide, driving him to gouge out his own eyes and embrace the ship's evil presence.
+Now thoroughly corrupted, he uses an explosive to destroy the Lewis and Clark, killing Smith and blasting Cooper into space, then kills D.J. by vivisecting him.
+Miller confronts Weir on the bridge but is overpowered.
+Weir initiates a 10-minute countdown to activate the gravity drive and return the ship to the other hellish dimension.
+Meanwhile, Cooper has used his spacesuit's oxygen supply to propel himself back to the ship and appears at the bridge window.
+Weir shoots at him, shattering the window and blowing himself into space with the decompression.
 Miller, Starck, and Cooper survive and manage to seal off the ship's bridge.
 With their own ship destroyed, Miller plans to split the Event Horizon in two with explosives and use its forward section as a lifeboat.
-He is attacked by hallucinations which turn out to be the resurrected and further mutilated Weir.
-Miller fights him off and detonates the explosives, sacrificing himself.
+He is attacked by hallucinations which turn out to be the resurrected and now even more mutilated Weir.
+Miller fights him at the gravity drive and detonates the explosives, sacrificing himself to save his remaining crew.